Aliases for GRM4 Gene

 GeneCards Summary for GRM4 Gene

 GRM4 (Glutamate Metabotropic Receptor 4) is a Protein Coding gene.
-Diseases associated with GRM4 include Epilepsy, Generalized, With Febrile Seizures Plus, Type 5 and Schizophrenia.
-Among its related pathways are Taste transduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
-GO annotations related to this gene include G-protein coupled receptor activity and calcium-dependent protein binding.
-An important paralog of this gene is GRM1.
+Diseases associated with GRM4 include Epilepsy, Generalized, With Febrile Seizures Plus, Type 5.
+Among its related pathways are Circadian entrainment and GPCRs, Class C Metabotropic glutamate, pheromone.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and calcium-dependent protein binding.
+An important paralog of this gene is GRM8.